 Hair stylists often begin with a consultation to determine the needs of a client before deciding which treatment method to take.
 After styling, they may give advice on how to maintain the look at home.
 These individuals need to be able to market themselves to recruit and maintain a clientele base.
 The BLS indicates that hair stylists who open their own salon or mange have additional duties, including record keeping, ordering and supervising personnel.

-The BLS states that employment opportunities for hairdressers, hair stylists and cosmetologists were expected to increase 13 percent from 2012-2022, which was about the average for all occupations.
+The BLS states that employment opportunities for hairdressers, hair stylists and cosmetologists were expected to increase 8 percent from 2018-2028, which was faster than the average rate for all occupations.
 The BLS indicated that a majority of these professionals are self-employed or work for barbershops or salons, but others work in hotels, spas or resorts.
 Increased demand for hairstyling services will lead to an increase in employment opportunities.
 Hair stylists may also find work in other appearance related industries like modeling and television.

 The BLS indicates that most states require hair stylists to graduate from an approved school.
 The curricula of hair styling programs combine traditional classroom lectures with hands-on practice.
 Coursework topics include popular techniques in haircutting, styling and coloring.
 After students have completed their coursework to a satisfactory level, they may practice on mannequins and live models.